-The City of Eugene was named "the most accessible city in the USA" in 1997 by the National Americans with Disabilities Oregon Celebration Committee.
+The National Americans with Disabilities Oregon Celebration Committee named the City of Eugene "the most accessible city in the USA" in 1997.
 In 2003, Eugene was recognized by the National Organization of Disability as a finalist for the Accessible America Award.

 The City of Eugene owns two wheelchair lift-equipped 15-passenger para-transit vans.

-The Hilyard Community Center exceeds ADA requirements and offers event space free of charge to groups focusing on disability.
+- The Hilyard Community Center exceeds ADA requirements and offers event space free of charge to groups focusing on inclusion.

-The Spencer Butte Challenge Course, one of few courses with accessible elements, is available for use by people with disabilities and facilitators with disabilities.
+- The Spencer Butte Challenge Course, one of few ropes courses with accessible elements, is available for use by people with disabilities and facilitators with disabilities.